hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     source AMI will be attached.
 This defaults to "" (empty string), which forces Packer to find an open device automatically.

+-   `ena_support` (boolean) - Enable enhanced networking (ENA but not SriovNetSupport) on HVM-compatible AMIs.
+If true, add `ec2:ModifyInstanceAttribute` to your AWS IAM policy.
+    Note: you must make sure enhanced networking is enabled on your instance.
+See [Amazon's documentation on enabling enhanced networking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enhanced-networking.html#enabling_enhanced_networking).
+Default `false`.

+-   `enhanced_networking` (boolean) - deprecated.
+Default `false`.
+For now, setting to `true` will set `ena_support` to `true` in order to preserve backwards compatability.

 -   `force_deregister` (boolean) - Force Packer to first deregister an existing AMI if one with the same name already exists.
 Default `false`.